mrcalexandre/mrcalexandre/README.md

 <br />

-- 👨‍💻 I currently work as a Project Manager at OMS, remotely from Rennes, France.
-- 🎓  I have studied Computer Science and Web Development at IUT of Lannion.
+- 👨‍💻 I moved my Git profile to [Codeberg](https://codeberg.org/mrcalexandre)
 - 📫 You can reach out to me via [Email](https://alexandremouriec.com/contact) or on Mastodon at [@mrcalexandre](https://mamot.fr/@mrcalexandre).